Aquaseal gains BSI ISO 9001:2015 Accreditation

 Additional key changes are as follows:

-- Increased understanding that those at the top of an organisation are involved, accountable, and required to oversee alignment of quality with wider business strategy
+- Increased understanding that those at the top of an organisation are involved, accountable, and required to oversee the alignment of quality with wider business strategy

 - Emphasis on building management systems that are suited specifically to an organisation’s individual needs